pabtomas/dotfiles/misty/doc/02_keywords.md

 - **type**: list
 - **required**: true
 - **description**: List of Docker Engine API versions targetted by your project.
-Jinzo will run with the first available version.
-Jinzo will fail if the Docker Engine does not support any targetted version.
+Misty will run with the first available version.
+Misty will fail if the Docker Engine does not support any targetted version.
 - **good to know**:
     - For the Docker Engine API versions after 1.25 (included), the documentation specify this:
     ```